brigadecore/brigade/README.md

 ```

 Check out [the tutorial](https://azure.github.io/brigade/intro/) for more on creating scripts.

-> You can download the latest version of the Brig client from [the releases page](https://github.com/Azure/brigade/releases)

 Assuming you named your project `deis/empty-testbed`, you can run a `brigade.js`
 file like this: